score-json/json/TSF/trustable/assertions/TA-Behaviours.md

 * Are input analysis findings from components, tools, and data considered in relation to Expectations?

     **Answer**:  No findings have been found.

+#### List of suggested evidence from [Codethink](https://codethinklabs.gitlab.io/trustable/trustable/print_page.html)

+* List of Expectations
+* Argument of sufficiency for break-down of expected behaviour for all Expectations
+* Validation and verification of expected behaviour